-If the violation of a human rights, environmental or ethical obligation in accordance with section B. is such that the business partner cannot end it in the foreseeable future, the business partner must, without delay, prepare and implement a concept to end or minimise it.
-The concept must contain a specific timetable.
+If the violation of a human rights-related, environmental or ethical obligation in accordance with Section B is such that the business partner cannot end it in the foreseeable future, the business partner shall draw up a concept that shows by when and in what way the violation can be ended or the risk minimised.
+Transgourmet will support small and medium-sized enterprises (SMEs) in preparing the concept.